buuug7/notes/css/basic.md

 ### rgb

-Defined by rgb, computer monitors, TVs,mobile phones, all use the RGB color model to display colors, each color is defined by a combination of Red,Green,and Blue.
-There are 256 possible values for Red, Green and Blue, from 0 to 255, so there are `256 * 256 * 256 = 16,777,216` (通常所说的 1600 万)) possible colors available.
+Defined by rgb, computer monitors, TVs, mobile phones, all use the RGB color model to display colors, each color is defined by a combination of Red, Green, and Blue.
+There are 256 possible values for Red, Green and Blue, from 0 to 255, so there are `256 * 256 * 256 = 16, 777, 216` (通常所说的 1600 万)) possible colors available.

 ```css
 /* the black color */